penwern/curate-documentation.github.io/docs/documentation.markdown

 ID and select Support.
 This will take you to a contact form which goes directly to the Penwern support team.

-# Suggestions
+# Roadmap and Suggestions

-Curate is a very flexible platform on which it is relatively easy for us to add functionality over time.
-We have a lot of ideas already and will put a list up on the website soon.
-However, we would really like to know your needs for new functions so that we can prioritise.
-Please drop us a line and also indicate if we can contact you in case we have questions.
+Curate is an incredibly dynamic and flexible platform on which it is easy for us to add exciting functionality over time.
+We have a lot of ideas already, and we will publish a public roadmap in the future, but we would also really like to know your needs for new functions that we can prioritise.

-[^1]: ar Future functionality, expected mid 2023
+Please drop us a line if you have any suggestions for the future of the platform, and also indicate if we can contact you in case we have questions.

+Check out our website for exciting updates on the latest features coming to Curate.